Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Features of the organization of the cap mushroom;

-Measures for the prevention of fungal diseases.
+Measures to prevent fungal diseases.

 Basic methods of studying plants;